 Curriculum Statement & Planning Documents

 We prepare children for the next stage of their life and life after school.
-As Art Costa, an American Educator says "Not just a life of tests, but for the tests of life".
+As Art Costa says "Not just a life of tests, but for the tests of life".

 Metacognition: Monitoring and controlling what's in your head/thinking.